Meet the academic: Professor Zsolt Podolyak

 I am an experimental nuclear physicist.
 I measure properties of nuclei, such as their masses and lifetimes.
 Even such basic properties are extremely difficult to predict theoretically, but they are very important as they determine how the chemical elements were/are made in the universe, or which radioisotopes can be used for cancer treatment.

 Why should people study at postgraduate level in your academic area?

 A masters opens up new possibilities.
-The Radiation and Environmental Protection MSc students are very well qualified for jobs related to radiation and nuclear physics (and their applications).
+The Nuclear Science and Applications MSc students are very well qualified for jobs related to radiation and nuclear physics (and their applications).
 It prepares them for rewarding careers in the health sector, in the energy sector, in research…

 What are you looking for in a postgraduate student?

 The attitude of the student is the most important.
 Those who are interested in the subject and are willing to search for answers will do very well as masters students – and also later in life.

 Does a particularly good memory of your time at Surrey stand out for you?